betsee/cellnition/README.rst

 |ci-badge|

-**Cellnition** is an open-source simulator to create and analyze Network Finite State Machines (NFSMs) from gene regulatory network (GRN) models.
+**Cellnition** is an open source simulator to create and analyze Network Finite State Machines (NFSMs) from gene regulatory network (GRN) models.

 Regulatory networks such as GRNs preside over complex phenomena in biological systems,